wangeditor-team/wangeditor-usage-doc-en/docs/pages/05-Content check/02-Network image check.md

 editor.config.linkImgCheck = function(imgSrc) {
     	// Have three case

 		// 1.
-If return true,mean that check access.
+If return true,mean that check passed.
     	return true
 		//2.
-If return string, mean that check not access. this case editor will stop insert image, and alert error info(that is return string)
+If return string, mean that check failed. this case editor will stop insert image, and alert error info(when return string)
     	// return 'image have xxx error'

-		// If return undefined, mean that check not access. this case editor will stop insert image.
+		// If return undefined, mean that check failed. this case editor will stop insert image.
  		// In this case, you can customize error info.
 }